 Matty Lamb: Artist

-Hello, I’m Matty and I’m a 41 year old artist.
-I was born in Buckinghamshire, England, which is where I currently live.
+Hello, I’m Matty and I’m an artist.
+I was born in Buckinghamshire, England but I currently live in Germany.
 I’ve enjoyed making art for as long as I can remember.
 I did art A-level at school, completed an Art Foundation course and then in my twenties I graduated with my BA Honours Illustration degree at the Arts Institute at Bournemouth.
 Throughout my art schooling, I got the opportunity to explore and develop all sorts of creative techniques, including of course drawing and painting.

 After working as a designer and illustrator, I got a teacher training qualification and worked for 11 years teaching art in a Further Education college, eventually becoming Course Leader of the Art Foundation.
 During this time I continued painting for my own pleasure.
 A highlight was having an oil painting accepted for exhibition at the 2013 Royal Academy of Arts Summer Exhibition in London.
 At the opening ceremony I even got to meet and chat with my one of my favourite artists, Ken Howard OBE RA.